fjelltopp/meerkat_docs/src/meerkat_api.rst

 Structure
 ---------------

-__init__.py: sets up the flask app and all the urls
+__init__.py: sets up the flask app and all the URLs

-authentication.py: Methods for authtication
+authentication.py: Methods for authentication

 util/__init__.py: Various utility methods